| Welcome to my website. I am the Associate Professor of Sanskrit in the Faculty of Oriental Studies, University of

 Besides this website, I have a page on Academia, where you can find some additional talks and papers.
 If you are a member of Academia, you can also 'follow' me to keep up with my work.
 I also have a page on ResearchGate.
 This website is likely to be the most up to date.

-I have recently finished a monograph on 'transitive' nouns and adjectives in Sanskrit and Pali, published by Oxford University Press in June 2017.
+My most recent monograph on 'transitive' nouns and adjectives in Sanskrit and Pali was published by Oxford University Press in June 2017.
 My previous monograph, based on my D.Phil. research on the syntax and semantics of participles in Ṛgvedic Sanskrit, was published in 2015, also by Oxford University Press.
 I am also working more widely on syntax, semantics, and historical linguistics.

 My research interests include: Sanskrit language and linguistics, syntactic theory, formal semantics, Indo-Iranian comparative and historical linguistics (Sanskrit, Prakrit, Avestan, Old Persian), Greek and Latin historical linguistics, Indo-European comparative philology, the Ancient Indian grammatical tradition, Germanic comparative and historical linguistics (especially Gothic, Old Norse).

 My departmental email address is of the form firstname.lastname@example.org.